YazanGhunaim/shortest-path-in-maze/README.md

 # Maze Solver

-This is a simple maze solver program written in C++ using the Qt framework.
-The program generates a random maze and then uses a breadth-first search algorithm to find the shortest path from the start to the target.
+This is a C++ GUI application that animates the process of finding the shortest path from start and end positions in a randomly generated maze

 # Showcase